-Your guide to becoming a Grenada citizen
+Your guide to acquiring Grenada citizenship via investment

 1. Quick application process: One of the fastest turnarounds from the date of citizenship by investment application submission.
-Get your application processed in as little as 60 business days.
+Get your citizenship application processed in as little as 60 business days.

-2. Passports for qualifying family members: Inclusion of spouse, dependent children under 29, dependent parents or grandparents, and qualified siblings, providing a pathway to Grenadian passport and citizenship.
+2. Passports for qualifying family members: Inclusion of spouse, dependent children under 29, dependent parents or grandparents, and qualified siblings, providing a pathway to Grenada passport and citizenship.
 Family members can maintain dual citizenship and enjoy increased visa free travel.

 4. Visa opportunity to the USA: Grenada is the only Caribbean country whose citizens are allowed to apply for the E2 visa in the USA.